Running injuries usually happen when you push yourself too hard. The way your body moves also plays a role.

 Pain gets worse with activity and improves with rest.
 Rest is important, as continued stress on the bone can lead to more serious injury and slow down recovery.

 3. Shin splint.
 This is pain that happens in the front or inside of the lower leg along the shin bone (tibia).
-Shin splints are common after changing your workout, such as running longer distances or increasing the number of days you run, too quickly.
+Shin splints (also called medial tibial stress syndrome or MTSS) are common after changing your workout, such as running longer distances or increasing the number of days you run, too quickly.
 Painwise, they can be hard to distinguish from a stress fracture of the shin, but the pain is usually more spread out along the bone.
-Also, an xray is normal.
+Also, an xray is normal to determine which you have.

 People with flat feet are more likely to develop shin splints.